PicoTools/plan/README.md

 The PLAN runtime is used in the [operator's CLI](https://github.com/PicoTools/pico-cli) to extend the built-in functionality of interactions with the server and beacons.

-Performance was not the primary goal of this language, but it can be easily improved by mapping functions written in native Golang.
+Performance was not the primary goal of this language, but it can be easily achieved with display features written in native Golang.

 ## Syntax

-PLAN syntax resembles C in structure (brackets and semicolons), while its typing system and execution logic are more similar to Python.
+PLAN syntax resembles `C` in structure (brackets and semicolons), while its typing system and execution logic are more similar to `Python`.

-A C-like example (explicit brackets and semicolons):
+A `C`-like example (explicit brackets and semicolons):
 ```c
 fn fib(n) {
   if n < 2 {